TaktikalPublic/docs/docs/api/include-the-signing-page.md

 When the user has finished signing, the following will be sent up to the parent
 window:

+### example scenario

+If the iframe URL is for a single document, then the event `signing_completed` will be sent up to the parent on signing.

-If this is a sequence with tree documents then the events returned will be `document_signed` for the first two documents and `signing_completed` for the last document.
+If the iframe URL is for a sequence of documents then the events returned will be `document_signed` for the n-1 documents and `signing_completed` for the last document.

 When you receive this `signing_completed` event, you can safely remove the iframe.

 ### Error events